2060-io/message-pickup-repository/apps/server/README.md

 MPR API consists mainly on messages to retrieve and add messages to pickup queue, and to add/remove Live Mode Message Pickup sessions in order to be notified when a DIDComm message for a given DIDComm recipient is received.

 The protocol is built on top of JSON-RPC 2.0 using WebSocket as transport.
 All methods match as much as possible (in terms of name and params) those of credo-ts' `MessagePickupRepository` interface, but adds some others used to handle sessions (subscriptions to Redis cache).

+This API is fully implemented by [MPR Client](../../packages/client/README.md), a package meant to be plugged-in into Credo mediator instances.

 For more information on how the server works, including details on WebSocket methods, pub/sub, and push notifications, check out the [Message Pickup Repository Server API Documentation](./docs/api.md).